 ‘We have no competition.
 Our product is the first of its kind.’
 At first glance, this makes your company seem attractive, so keep it that way.
 It doesn’t matter that investors feel otherwise.
 Their experience has taught them that even the most innovative companies have competition.
 Consumers always have an alternative to your product or service.
 To keep investors away, don’t let them know you know this.

 Leave this slide out of your deck completely.
 Investors cringe at a pitch that insists a product or service will make money ‘because it’s such a great idea’.
 They’ll probably be too disturbed to explain to you that no idea is guaranteed to make money and that it’s the entrepreneurs job to find a way to make that happen.

 Investors often expect your business to qualify for one of these tax relief schemes.
 Make them uneasy by not mentioning the terms anywhere in your pitch.
 To heighten the effect, say that you’ve never heard of them, it really it the perfect way to scare away investors.

 Endearing yourself to investors would require you to give a clear breakdown of the costs of running your business.
 But scaring them?
 This requires leaving them with no idea how much money you truly need from them or how their money will be spent.
 Then, an even scarier thought will occur to them: perhaps you, the entrepreneur, don’t know your costs, either!

 #9 Mention no one who has shown an interest in your business

 Previous investors?
 Early adopters?
 Social media followers?
 You investing your own funds?
 These make potential investors feel safe.
-The more they see of these, the more they feel that they won’t be alone in supporting your business, that taking a chance on it won’t be a huge mistake.
+The more they see of these, the more they feel that they won’t be alone in supporting your business, that taking a chance on it won’t be a huge mistake and scare away investors.
 Don’t give them this comfort.

 #10 Use text only